cahartsell/DataAcquisition/raspberrypi/lib/README.md

-This directory is intended for the project specific (private) libraries.
+This directory is intended for any shared or static libraries used by the project.
-Place each library into a subdirectory.